World Food Programme halts distribution of fortified cereal as four people die and hundreds suffer suspected food poisoning

-The investigation comes a month after the WFP found its stocks of Super Cereal were of poor quality, although it stressed there were no safety concerns.
+The investigation came a month after the WFP found its Super Cereal stock to be of poor quality, although it stressed no safety concerns.

 On Wednesday, the ministry said the autopsies of two people failed to determine their cause of death, adding that further toxicological tests would be conducted.

 Fred Enanga, a police spokesman, said: “We examined the body of the female adult.
 The cause of death was excessive vomiting.
-But in addition to that the police surgeon noticed that the stomach had crackings.
+In addition, the police surgeon noticed that the stomach had cracks.
 Those crackings are a result of something chemical in the food content.”

 On Tuesday, a joint statement by the health ministry and WFP confirmed that an estimated 262 people, including children under five, had been hospitalized since 12 March with symptoms of mental confusion, vomiting, headaches, high fever, and abdominal pain.

-The majority of the patients were discharged following successful treatment at health facilities, with no new admissions reported since Monday, the statement said.
+The statement said the majority of the patients were discharged following successful treatment at health facilities, and no new admissions were reported since Monday.

 Samples of the cereal, procured from Turkey, have been sent to laboratories in Kenya and South Africa for testing.

-At least 47,000 women and children in Karamoja and 102,000 refugees in 13 hosting districts across Uganda receive Super Cereals supplements under the government’s maternal child health and nutrition programme, which WFP implements.
+At least 47,000 women and children in Karamoja and 102,000 refugees in 13 hosting districts across Uganda receive Super Cereals supplements under the government’s maternal child health and nutrition program, which WFP implements.

-The programme aims to improve nutrition among pregnant and breastfeeding women, and children aged between six and 59 months, to prevent malnutrition and stunting.
+The program aims to improve nutrition among pregnant and breastfeeding women and children between six and 59 months to prevent malnutrition and stunting.

 “I would like to commend the teams on the ground for quick action and intervention.
 They did a tremendous job.
 They saved lives,” said John Byabagambi, Uganda’s minister for Karamoja affairs.

-El Khidir Daloum, WFP’s country director for Uganda, said the agency carried out all the required quality controls before purchase and distribution of the Super Cereal, which had been inspected by the Uganda National Bureau of Standards to ensure that it met international standards.
+El Khidir Daloum, WFP’s country director for Uganda, said the agency carried out all the required quality controls before purchasing and distributing the Super Cereal, which the Uganda National Bureau of Standards had inspected to ensure that it met international standards.

 “We are still puzzled about this localized situation [contamination].
 The concentration of sickness is just in two districts out of the eight that Super Cereal is distributed,” said Daloum.